Hans Island: Early history

 Inuit living in northern Greenland or Canada would have known the island for centuries.
 In the mid 19th century, Nares Strait was likely unknown to Europeans.
-It is not known whether Vikings visited the island in the centuries when Greenland was inhabited by Norsemen.
+It is not known whether Norsemen visited the island in the centuries when Greenland was inhabited by them.

 From 1850 to 1880, the area in which Hans Island is situated was explored by American and British expeditions.
 These expeditions were a response partly due to the popular search for the missing British explorer John Franklin, and partly to search for the elusive Northwest Passage and/or reach the North Pole.

 The Danish "Celebration Expedition" of 1920 to 1923 accurately mapped the whole region of the northern Greenland coast from Cape York (Perlernerit, Kap York) to Danmark Fjord (Danmarksfjorden).

 In 1933, the Permanent Court of International Justice declared the legal status of Greenland in favour of Denmark.
 Denmark claims geological evidence points to Hans Island being part of Greenland, and therefore it belongs to Denmark by extension of the Court's ruling.

 Since the 1960s, numerous surveys have been undertaken in the Nares Strait region, including seismic, ice flow, mapping, archaeological and economic surveys.
 Canadian-based Dome Petroleum made surveys on and around Hans Island from 1980 to 1983, to investigate the movement of ice masses.

 1972–73 border treaty

 In 1972, a team consisting of personnel from the Canadian Hydrographic Service and Danish personnel working in the Nares Strait determined the geographic coordinates for Hans Island.
 During negotiations between Canada and Denmark on their maritime boundary in 1973, both states claimed Hans Island was part of their territory.
 No agreement was reached between the two governments on the issue.

-The maritime boundary immediately north and south of Hans Island was established in the continental shelf treaty ratified by Greenland and Canada and then submitted to the United Nations on 17 December 1973, in force since 13 March 1974.
+The maritime boundary immediately north and south of Hans Island was established in the continental shelf treaty ratified by Denmark and Canada and then submitted to the United Nations on 17 December 1973, in force since 13 March 1974.
 At the time, it was the longest shelf boundary treaty ever negotiated and may have been the first ever continental shelf boundary developed by a computer.

 The treaty lists 127 points (latitude and longitude) from Davis Strait to the end of Robeson Channel, where the Nares Strait runs into the Lincoln Sea, to draw geodesic lines between, to form the border.
 The treaty does not, however, draw a line from point 122 (80°49′12″N 66°29′00″W) to point 123 (80°49′48″N 66°26′18″W), a distance of 1370 m, because Hans Island is situated in between those two points.